smdocs/my-book-notes/book1/part-1.md

 ![](http://astronomer.wpengine.netdna-cdn.com/wp-content/uploads/2012/11/Balloon-Analogy.jpeg)
 3. Einstien derived the expansion of the universe from his equations of relativity and introduction a new energy that could thwart the predicted expansion.
 4. In 1929 Edwin Hubble discovered that the universe was indeed expanding and that the introduction of the new form of energy by Einstien was indeed real.
 Later on this was known as <b>dark energy</b>.
+5. Hubble's constant is the rate at which the universe currently expands which is 72 km/sec/Mpc (meaning something at the distance of a megaparsec moves away at 72km/sec)